When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Dating site reviews have become a large percentage of what I do these days and I actually enjoy it.
 I put in the time to test these sites thoroughly so that you don’t have to.
 If I can save even one person from scammers, it’s worth all the effort.

 Let’s start by looking at a comparison between SPdate and AFF (which you can try for free here).
-Since AFF is regarded as the best hookup website available, it works as a good baseline to give us some perspective.
+Since AFF is regarded as the best hookup site right now, especially for men, it works as a good baseline to give us some perspective.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.